Nonlinear Randomized Urn Models: a Stochastic Approximation Viewpoint: Introduction

-Considering nonlinear drawing rules leads to dynamics for the (normalized) urn composition having several local attractors but also ``parasitic'' equilibrium points (where equilibrium point means zero of the mean function associated to the stochastic algorithm).
-This is a major difference with the linear case investigated in~\cite{LarPag} since we will need this time to call upon the whole machinery of $SA$, namely ``second order'' results about noisy or noiseless non-attractive equilibrium (repellers, saddle points) also known as ``traps'' in the $SA$ literature (see~\cite{BraDuf, Duf,LamPagTar}, see also~\cite{Laz, Pem,Ben}).
-Taking advantage of these trap results, we will establish the $a.s.$ convergence (strong consistency) even in the presence of multiple attractors prior to analysis the convergence rate of the normalized urn composition.
+Considering nonlinear drawing rules leads, once written as a recursive stochastic algorithm, to dynamics for the (normalized) urn composition having several {\em equilibrium points}.
+By equilibrium point, which belongs to the $SA$ terminology adopted in the sequel, we mean a zero of the mean field of the stochastic algorithm which in practice corresponds to a potential asymptotic composition of the urn.
+These equilibrium points include not only local attractors, but also ``parasitic'' ones (repeller, saddle points, etc).
+This is a major difference with the linear case investigated in~\cite{LarPag} since, this time, we will need to call upon the whole machinery of $SA$, in particular ``second order'' results about these parasitic noisy and noiseless equilibrium points, sometimes called ``traps'' in the $SA$ literature (see~\cite{BraDuf, Duf,LamPagTar}, see also~\cite{Laz, Pem,Ben}).
+Taking advantage of these results, we will establish the $a.s.$ convergence, or strong consistency, of the (normalized) urn composition even in presence of multiple attractors.
+Then, we will analyze its weak convergence rate.